codemunkee/StudyCards/README.md

 I built this for IOS, if you run it on Android, cool, but YMMV.

-Assuming you have a simulator or an IOS phone ready to go with Expo, getting the project going should be as simple as running `yarn start` and then choosing your platform of choice.
+Assuming you have a simulator or an IOS phone ready to go with Expo, getting the project going should be as simple as running `yarn install` and then `yarn start` and then choosing your platform of choice.

 # Contributing